oboguev/LJExport/README.md

 Its use involves several stages, as described below.

 All programs are intended for execution from Eclipse environment.
-Programs lack own UI and all parameters are entered/edited by directly editing Java source files.
+Programs lack their own UI and all parameters are entered/edited by directly editing Java source files.

 ----